Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: Case Study: Recognising Acyclic Graphs

 \begin{defn}[Input Graph] An \emph{input graph}, in the context of the acyclicity problem, is an arbitrary GP\,2 host graph such that: \begin{enumerate} \item every node is marked grey and non-rooted, and \item every edge is unmarked. \end{enumerate} \end{defn} \begin{prop} Throughout the execution of \texttt{is-dag} on an input graph, there is at most one root node in the host graph. \end{prop} \begin{proof} Upon inspection of the rules, \texttt{init} and \texttt{unroot} are the only rules adding or deleting root nodes in the host graph, both invoked in the looping sequence \texttt{(init; DFS!; try unroot else break)!}.

-The input graph initially contains no root nodes.
+The input graph initially contains no root nodes according to the specification at the beginning of this section.
 On the first invocation of the parenthetical looping sequence in \texttt{Main}, \texttt{init} adds one root node to the host graph.
 The looping procedure \texttt{DFS!} does not add nor delete root nodes.
 The rule \texttt{unroot} deletes the node added by \texttt{init} should it apply, or exits the loop. \end{proof} \begin{prop} Let $G$ be a non-empty graph where all nodes are either grey or blue, at least one node is grey, all edges outgoing from blue nodes are marked blue, and all other edges are unmarked.
 Let $v$ be the grey node marked blue and rooted by the rule \texttt{init} on $G$.
-Throughout the execution of \texttt{DFS!} on $G$, all dashed edges in the host graph form a directed path such that all nodes in the path are red, $v$ is the starting node, and a root node (marked either red or green) is the endpoint. \end{prop} \begin{proof} The invariant holds in $G$, i.e. before \texttt{BFS!} is invoked.
+Throughout the execution of \texttt{DFS!} on $G$, all dashed edges in the host graph form a directed path such that all red nodes in the graph are in the path, $v$ is the starting node, a root node (marked either red or green) is the endpoint, and all nodes on the path, except possibly the last node, are red. \end{prop} \begin{proof} The invariant holds in $G$, i.e. before \texttt{DFS!} is invoked; here, the host graph contains exactly one red (rooted) node and no dashed edges.
 Now, assume the invariant holds at some stage of execution.
-Clearly, the rule \texttt{move} extends the dashed path by adding one edge and one red node, and \texttt{back} reduces the dashed path by removing one edge.
-These two rules are the only one dashing edges in the host graph, and no other rule deletes or adds root nodes (Proposition \ref{prop:unique-root}).
+Clearly, the rule \texttt{move} extends the dashed path by adding one dashed edge and one red node, and \texttt{back} reduces the dashed path by removing one edge.
+These two rules are the only ones creating dashed edges in the host graph, and no other rule deletes or adds root nodes (Proposition \ref{prop:unique-root}).
 Furthermore, \texttt{set\_flag} and \texttt{loop} are the only rules altering the mark of the root node, and mark it green.
 Therefore, the invariant is maintained throughout the execution. \end{proof} \begin{prop} Let $G$ be a host graph and $v$ be a node as specified in Proposition \ref{prop:path-red-dag}.
-Upon the execution of \texttt{DFS!} on $G$, either \texttt{set\_flag} or \texttt{loop} is applied if and only if there exists some directed cycle where all nodes in the cycle are reachable from $v$. \end{prop} \begin{proof} As established in Proposition \ref{prop:path-red-dag}, there exists exactly one path of red nodes starting from $v$, where the endpoint is marked either green or red.
+Upon the execution of \texttt{DFS!} on $G$, either \texttt{set\_flag} or \texttt{loop} is applied if and only if there exists some directed cycle all nodes of which are reachable from $v$. \end{prop} \begin{proof} As established in Proposition \ref{prop:path-red-dag}, there exists exactly one path of red nodes starting from $v$, where the endpoint is marked either green or red.
 Initially, this path consists of exactly one root node marked red, $v$.

 Observe that the rule \texttt{move} moves the root to a node directly reachable from the current root while leaving the previously rooted node marked red.
 The only rule that turns a red node blue is \texttt{back}, which corresponds to the \textit{pop} operation in the DFS.
 Once a node is turned blue, it will no longer be revisited (this can be verified by inspecting the marks of the rules).
 The nodes that remain red are precisely those ancestral to the current rooted endpoint in the DFS.